hendrikniemann/graphql-style-guide/README.md

 To achieve this we apply the following overarching principles:

-### Precise types

-While creating a flexible type model increases the type reusability and can lead to smaller type models we should instead aim for precise types.
-Exposed types should be tailored to the data models underneath and reduce the amounts of nullable fields.
-This helps the consumer of the API to know exactly what to expect.
-GraphQL features such as interfaces and type unions help us with that goal.
-Creating new types is cheap (compared to REST) and scalable.
-Therefore we can create stronger abstractions than our underlying SQL databases or REST resources.
-We are encouraged to derive from the underlying models to improve the user experience.

 ### High level APIs

 Our API is more than just an database access layer.
+Instead it evolves around specific needs and use cases of our product.
+[The GraphQL specification](http://spec.graphql.org/June2018/#sec-Overview) uses the following formulation.

+> **Product‐centric:** GraphQL is unapologetically driven by the requirements of views and the front‐end engineers that write them.
+GraphQL starts with their way of thinking and requirements and builds the language and runtime necessary to enable that.

 Very little business logic should be handled by to the frontend because we cannot assume that the client knows the underlying rules.
 If the backend _can_ handle certain calculation or business logic it _should_ do so.
 In GraphQL fields are only calculated/resolved if they are demanded by the frontend.
 This allows us to create additional computed fields in our types without polluting the data model.

 _Example_: A course is full when the number of participants reached the maximum amount of participants